Achronus/zentra/docs/starting/commands.md

 You can read more about the [`zentra init`](#zentra-init) command in our [Basic Usage Guide](basic_usage.md#creating-a-project).

 ## zentra generate

+??? info "Noteworthy Features"

+    - Manages all files in the `zentra/build` folder
+    - Builds, updates, and removes `React` components dynamically

 This is the main command you will run when using `Zentra`.
 It creates and updates your `React` components by reading the information in the `Zentra` app.